tom-murray98/Individual-Project-Cochlearia-danica/README.md

   3.)
 The alignment outputs of these mappings were assessed for coverage using bedtools intersect, samtools coverage and flagstat (Using scripts samtools_coverage.sh and samtools_flagstat.sh).
 Bedtools_intersect.sh was used to create non-repeat region (masked) BAMs.

+**Step 2: Draft assembly of HiFi reads**
+1.)
+Generated assemblies for C. danica using the program Hifiasm (and script hifiasm.sh)